American Life: Retrospective reviews

 Retrospective reviews of the album have been more positive, with some reviewers praising Madonna's risks making political statements.
 The album has also developed a cult following.
 Editor Matthew Rettenmund commented "many of the songs are on par with her best work".
 "Easy Ride", "X-Static Process" and "Nobody Knows Me" were included among Madonna's greatest deep cuts in rankings by publications such as Slant Magazine, PopMatters, VH1 and the Official Charts Company.

-A re-review by The Guardian described the album as a "brilliantly odd peek behind fame's velvet rope" and "tantalising", and was picked by their staffers as one of her best albums.
+A re-review by The Guardian described the album as a "brilliantly odd peek behind fame's velvet rope" and "tantalising", and their staffers picked the album as one of her best.
 In 2015, Billboard magazine staffers called it an "uneven album" but "not as bad as some detractors would have you believe".
 They stated, "you have to applaud the album's adventurous melange of electronica, folk and pop music – not to mention the incisive, skeptical lyrics".
-Chuck Arnold from the same magazine, noted American Life as "underappreciated", "ambitious" and complimented the album's cohesiveness.
-Another contributor from the magazine, Jon O'Brien, commented "its lyrics were a little more revolutionary".
+Chuck Arnold from the same magazine noted American Life as "underappreciated" and "ambitious" and complimented the album's cohesiveness.
+Another contributor from the magazine, Jon O'Brien, commented, "its lyrics were a little more revolutionary".
 While reviewing the album and her discography, Saeed Saeed from The National commented that "even Madonna's worst albums are considered a solid offering when compared to other artists".
 Mike Wass from Idolator headlined American Life as an "underrated gem".
 Conversely, in January 2023, Rolling Stone ranked American Life at number 26 on their list of the "50 Genuinely Horrible Albums by Brilliant Artists", characterizing "the whole project [...] hopelessly muddled when it wasn't just downright embarrassing".

 Accolades

-American Life also achieved award nominations.
-At the Hungarian Music Awards of 2004 and 2005, the album was nominated both times in the category of "International Pop Album of the Year", but failed to win.
+American Life achieved award nominations.
+At the Hungarian Music Awards of 2004 and 2005, the album was nominated both times in the category of International Pop Album of the Year, but failed to win.
 Another nomination was for a similar category at the 2004 NRJ Music Awards and 2003 Shangay Awards.
-In 2004, the album was nominated at the 46th Grammy Awards in two categories "Best Short Form Music Video" and "Best Dance Recording", both for the song "Die Another Day."
-It was also nominated for "Best Video from a Film" at the 2003 MTV Video Music Awards.
+In 2004, the album was nominated at the 46th Grammy Awards in two categories, Best Short Form Music Video and Best Dance Recording, both for the song "Die Another Day."
+It was also nominated for Best Video from a Film at the 2003 MTV Video Music Awards.